 Return to School 20 - 21

-To prepare for the Webster Groves School District’s reopening in August, administrators here have met throughout the summer, surveyed parents, consulted with teachers and participated in regional discussions with other districts and health agencies to plan how schools could ensure safety for students, staff and families; provide the best possible learning environment in our buildings and offer solid academics for all.
-Based on several factors, including rising number of COVID-19 cases, the District Board of Education has approved a recommendation that the District begin the 2020-21 school year in a virtual format through October 23rd.
+To prepare for the Webster Groves School District’s reopening in August, administrators here met throughout the summer, surveyed parents, consulted with teachers and participated in regional discussions with other districts and health agencies to plan how schools could ensure safety for students, staff and families; provide the best possible learning environment in our buildings and offer solid academics for all.
+Based on several factors, the Board of Education has approved a recommendation that the district begin the 2020-21 school year in a virtual format through October 23.
+The board will review community health indicators in October to determine whether circumstances have improved enough to consider re-opening schools.

 While our aim is to open our school buildings as soon as we can safely, we made our plan flexible, so it can be adapted for movement between full-time in-person learning, full-time virtual learning or a combination of both in-person and virtual learning, based on factors such as a confirmed case of COVID-19 within the school or increasing spread of the virus in the school district community.